Worker

 • where necessary apply to the Magistrates' Court for a search warrant.

-Labour hire providers who are found to be unlicensed face significant financial penalties, with a maximum penalty for corporations exceeding $600,000.
+Labour hire providers who are found to be unlicensed face significant financial penalties.
+For more information, please visit the Penalties page.

 Report a problem